🌐 Unicode Converter

 Why would I need to use a Unicode Converter?

-How do I convert text to Unicode escape sequences?
+How do I convert text to Unicode entities for HTML?